Alexis Korner: Broadcasting

 In the 1960s Korner began a media career, working initially as a showbusiness interviewer and then on ITV's Five O'Clock Club, a children's TV show.
 Korner also wrote about blues for the music papers, and continued to maintain his own career as a blues artist, especially in Europe.
+Korner's main career in the 1970s was in broadcasting.
+In 1973, he presented a six-part documentary on BBC Radio 1, The Rolling Stones Story, and in 1977 he established a Sunday-night show on Radio 1, Alexis Korner's Blues and Soul Show, which ran until 1981.
+He also used his gravelly voice to great effect as an advertising voice-over artist.